bjma/hackclub/README.md

 Shoutout to the members of other branches of Hack Club for helping me get this website up.
 Also thanks to GitHub for the free DNS from Namecheap (You can get it from the student pack).

+BUGS:
-At the moment, there is a small bug where the footer is cut off on some pages.
-It could be the result of some of the stylings I used for certain elements pushing the sticky footer down, or just the way GitHub processes CSS stylesheets (IDK).
+<s>At the moment, there is a small bug where the footer is cut off on some pages.
+It could
+be the result of some of the stylings I used for certain elements pushing the sticky footer down, or just the way GitHub processes CSS stylesheets (IDK).
-Currently working on it.
+Currently working on it.</s>

+Fixed.

 TODO:
 * <s>Add *more* content to homepage</s>